KarthikGummadidala/Infosys-intern/README.md

   3. Saved the sentiment analysis results into a CSV file.
 - **Output**: A CSV file named `news_sentiment_analysis.csv` containing sentiment scores for each news article.

----

-### **Summary**
-This milestone demonstrated a robust workflow involving:
-1. **Data Collection and Storage**: Efficiently fetched and structured news articles for analysis.
-2. **Risk Assessment**: Applied a cutting-edge LLM model to identify and quantify risks in the news data.
-3. **Sentiment Analysis**: Performed sentiment analysis to extract emotional tone, leveraging the VADER lexicon.

-The outputs (`news_data.csv`, `news_import_export_risks_file.csv`, and `news_sentiment_analysis.csv`) provide a comprehensive dataset for further insights and decision-making in the context of news-driven risk and sentiment evaluation.